zincware/ZnTrack/docs/source/project.rst

     - ``zntrack.json``: Additional information that is used by ZnTrack to manage the workflow.

     You should not modify the ``dvc.yaml`` and ``zntrack.json`` files manually.
-    It is possible to modify the ``params.yaml`` file, but recommended to change them within the ``main.py`` to ensure one source of truth.
+    It is possible to modify the ``params.yaml`` file, but recommended to change the parameters within the ``main.py`` instead, to ensure one source of truth.

 To execute the workflow, we make use of the ``dvc`` command line tool.